johnhenry/conda-init/readme.md

    pwsh ./install.ps1
    ```

+   or place the appropriate script in your path manually.

 ## Usage

+Use the installed script to initialize an environment for a new project.

 ### Initialize environment.yml

-Run the appropriate script inside of a project to initialize a `environment.yml` file.
+Run the appropriate script inside of a project.
-It should be included as part of source control.

 - bash: